Pension

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

-But as attractive as part-time work is, it also comes with disadvantages.
+But as attractive as part-time employment is, it also has drawbacks.
 Particularly where retirement savings are concerned.
 The Swiss pension system has developed over time, so it is designed for full-time employees.
 Your part-time salary might be enough for you to live off of today.
 But what about your financial future?
 Likely the contributions you are making today will be too little for you to preserve your present standard of living when you get older.
 The best thing to do is to take a moment now to check how much your pension will be after you retire.
 This way you still have enough time to close any potential retirement gaps.
 One way to do this is to put aside additional retirement savings in Pillar 3 (Pillar 3a or Pillar 3b).

 Working part-time in Switzerland

 Part-time work has become very popular in Switzerland.
 39% of the working population works part-time.
-This puts Switzerland in second place only behind Holland (51%) for the most number of people working part-time jobs.
+Within Europe, this puts Switzerland in second place only behind Holland (51%) for the most number of people working part-time jobs.
 Three times more women work part-time than men, and six out of ten women work part-time (source: Swiss Federal Statistical Office, 2022).
 Mothers especially appreciate working part-time because a full-time job is often incompatible with taking care of a family.

 Why do part-time jobs mean lower retirement savings?

-What is a retirement gap?
+What is a pension gap?

 What requirements are there for a full OASI pension?